Gyoshi/PhoA-AutoSplitter/README.md

 ## Known Issues
 - ~~Does not work if you launch the game after the autosplitter is loaded~~
     - I've applied a work-around, but let me know if you have trouble with this
+    - The workaround may be causing loading the script (e.g. after editing splits) to be slow
+- There might be a bug where spamming inputs (e.g. during cutscenes) can cause Gail to perform those inputs delayed (lemme know if you get this; it was probably just my pc being a potato)
 - Only tested on version 1.3.3 of the game

 ----------